GrantGremillion/AzureADTestLab/README.md

 ![image](https://github.com/user-attachments/assets/4035f787-0d2d-4eb5-bf60-328e266e709c)

 <p>
-When creating your Vnet, give it a name, and make sure it is in the same region as your recource group.
+When creating your Vnet, give it a name, and make sure it is in the same region as your resource group.
 Other than that, leave all other settings as default.
 Next, we can create our domain controller.
 Make sure the following properties are used for this machine:

 **Resource group**: The one we created earlier